virgili0/Virgilio/docs/contributing.md

 # Introduction to X
 No more than a dozen lines introducing X.

-## Why does X matter
-Convince your audience that the time is gonna spend is worth it.

-# What you will learn in practice
+# What you will learn
 Try to be specific.

 ## Who am I?